-After a bad experience with a popular brand of hard drive, we changed to Transcend's 1TB military tested hard drive and haven't looked back.
-So far they have resisted getting dropped, chomped on by an adorable Frenchie and thrown around in airplanes.
-We only use SanDisk memory cards (preferably at least 95 MB/s so that we can use them for video too), and USB sticks, well, honestly it tends to be whichever have been given to us by various tourism boards!
+After a bad experience with this popular brand of hard drive, we changed to Transcend's 1TB military tested hard drive and haven't looked back.
+So far they have resisted getting dropped, chomped on by an adorable Frenchie and thrown around in airplanes for the last three years - we now use a bunch of them for photo storage and back-up.

 KEEPING OUR PHONES ALIVE

 Whilst as bloggers we may use our phones and gadgets a little more than the average traveller, there is no denying that smartphones can be incredibly power hungry.
 And there is nothing more annoying that spending the entire day out exploring, only to discover that your phone's battery simply cannot make it that far.